Covid-19 Disaster Response Plan

 Phase III, Effective 3/19/2020

-Community Outreach: To accommodate county residents needing assistance with dog and cat food, JCAS will operate drive-thru service at the shelter on Tuesday (03/24), Thursday (03/26) and Tuesday (03/31) from 10:00 to Noon.
+Community Outreach: To accommodate county residents needing assistance with dog and cat food, JCAS will operate drive-thru service at the shelter on Tuesdays and Thursdays from 10:00 to Noon during our temporary shutdown.

 Animal Control: Officers are working remotely and on call for emergency only.
 Dangerous dogs, bite cases and injured/sick animal calls only will be responded to.
 Officers are to wear surgical masks and gloves in the course of their duty and interaction with the public.